 Go for any balanced liquid fertilizer like 10-10-10 or 20-20-20.
 The deficiency of calcium and magnesium turns the new leaves pale.
 In such cases, feed the plant with a fertilizer rich in micronutrients.
 Occasional application of Epsom salt also helps philodendron.

 Tip: Though the plant rarely blossoms indoors, you can use 15-30-15 fertilizer to encourage flowering.

 There are no known diseases of philodendron.
 However, you have to be careful of pests like Spider Mites, Mealybugs, Scale Insects, and Thrips.
 You can get rid of them by using insecticidal soap.

 Is Philodendron Toxic?

 Philodendron leaves and stems contain calcium oxalate, which can be toxic to humans and pets if ingested.
 The crystals can irritate the gastrointestinal area and the mouth.
 Cats and dogs may feel drooling, loss of appetite, and vomiting.
-If consumed by humans, it may result in the burning of mouth and throat, diarrhea, vomiting, blistering, and nausea.
+If consumed by humans, it may result in the burning of the mouth and throat, diarrhea, vomiting, blistering, and nausea.
 However, these symptoms always remain mild and subside on their own.